bszafranski/cram/docs/create-network.rst

    :align: center
    :alt: demand connected from a node

-To add a demand to the network click on the Create Demand button on the toolbar (shown below) or click on the menu ExcelCRAM->Network->Add Object... menu item and select Demand from the dialog box that appears.
+To add a demand to the network, click on the Create Demand button on the toolbar (shown below) or click on the menu ExcelCRAM->Network->Add Object... menu item and select Demand from the dialog box that appears.

 .. image:: /images/add-demand.png